-The Professional Nursing Associate's Degree is only offered at the Aurora/Naperville, Mokena / Tinley Park, Rockford, and Romeoville/Joliet campuses in Illinois and the Blaine campus in Minnesota.
+The Professional Nursing Associate's Degree is only offered at the Aurora/Naperville, Mokena / Tinley Park, Rockford, and Romeoville/Joliet campuses in Illinois.

-The Professional Nursing Associate's Degree program meets the educational requirement to apply for licensure as a Registered Nurse (RN) in Florida, Kansas, Illinois, Minnesota, and Wisconsin.
+The Professional Nursing Associate's Degree program is designed to meet the educational requirement to apply for licensure as a Registered Nurse (RN) in Florida, Kansas, Illinois, Minnesota, and Wisconsin.
 Other eligibility requirements may apply; please verify your eligibility against board of nursing rules.
-This program is not offered in other states, and may not meet the educational requirements for licensure as a nurse in states not listed above.
+This program is not offered in other states, but it has been determined that this program meets the educational requirement to apply for licensure as a Registered Nurse (RN) in Indiana, Missouri, and North Dakota.
+No determination has been made as to whether this program meets the educational requirements for licensure in other states.